 Also, we know that people 85 or older commonly slip and fall when compared to younger adults.
 Falls to elders with brittle bones almost always include injuries to the wrist, neck, hips, and even head trauma.

-As a matter of fact, we know that persons aged 85 or more, are at 10-15 times higher risk for suffering a hip fracture than people aged 60-65 years.
+We know that persons aged 85 or more are at 10-15 times higher risk of suffering a hip fracture than people aged 60-65.

-Sadly, at least half of all seniors age of 65 or older who were hospitalized for a hip fracture were unable to go back home, or if they could, they required full-time nursing assistance.
+Sadly, at least half of all seniors aged 65 or older hospitalized for a hip fracture were unable to return home, or if they could, they required full-time nursing assistance.

 Other common injuries like spinal cord trauma and whiplash are typical of car accidents.
 But remember that falling and flying objects are a significant cause of head, shoulder, and neck injuries.

 Above are just the more common injuries you would suffer in Orange from a typical accident.